-If you've landed here, it's because someone has diagnosed your child with sensory processing disorder (SPD).
-You may have found out your insurance no longer covers some or all of your child's therapy.
-You are asking why.
+If you've landed here, it's probably because someone has diagnosed your child with sensory processing disorder (SPD).
+You may have found out your insurance no longer covers some or all of your child's therapy, and you might be asking why.

 There is no diagnosis code for sensory processing disorder, and herein lies the problem.

 This means that your child's therapies are not really tailored to fit sensory processing disorder (like not having occupational therapy as often as your child requires it).
-This is a huge problem, because sensory processing disorder often mimics ADHD, autism, even anxiety and/or other conditions resulting with medical treatment (including medications) for a condition your child may not actually have.
-This does not mean, however, that your child doesn't have a condition that results with sensory processing issues rather than the disorder itself.
+This is a huge problem because sensory processing disorder often mimics ADHD, autism, even anxiety, and/or other conditions resulting in medical treatment (including medications) for a condition your child may not actually have.
+This does not mean, however, that your child doesn't have a condition that results in sensory processing issues rather than the disorder itself.

 There are two bibles of diagnosis code books.
 One is the ICD-10, the International Classification of Diseases.
 This book is recognized by the world (not just the United States).
 It is updated yearly through the World Health Organization (WHO), and every year there are additions and/or deletions.

 The other book is the DSM-5, Diagnostic and Statistical Manual.
-It is updated less frequently, only recognized in the United States and Canada and is published by the American Psychiatric Association in order to assign symptoms to mental disorders and classify mental disorders.
+It is updated less frequently, is only recognized in the United States and Canada, and is published by the American Psychiatric Association in order to assign symptoms to mental disorders and classify mental disorders.

 The DSM-5 lists sensory processing issues as a symptom of a number of mental health conditions.